samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

 > If you would like to volunteer, please contact
 > [president@samoyedhealthfoundation.org](mailto:president@samoyedhealthfoundation.org?subject=Questions%20about%20becoming%20a%20Health%20Information%20Liaison%20or%20Reviewer)
 > and we will be happy to answer any of your questions.
-> For a description of the position, please click
+> For a description of the position, please click on
 > [disorder health information liaison](/become-a-health-information-liaison)
 > or
 > [health information reviewer](/become-a-health-information-reviewer).